This item is eligible for free shipping

 TotalBoat Epoxy Primers provide excellent finish adhesion & corrosion protection on fiberglass, steel, wood & aluminum.
 Surfacing Primer is ideal for surfaces that are ready to be topcoated.
 It ensures adequate filling & lets you build up to 12 mils wet in 3 hrs.
 High Build Primer has a denser formula to fill pinholes & small surface defects without extensive fairing or applying a surfacing primer over it.
 Both primers have a simple 1:1 mix ratio, easy application by brush, roller or spray, fast dry times, optimal sanding qualities & can be overcoated with 1- or 2-part urethane coatings.

-Primers are available in Gray & Off White.
+Primers are available in Gray & Off White, in Quart and Gallon Kits.
 Quart Kits include 1 Qt Base & 1 Qt Activator.
 Gallon Kits include 1 Gal Base & 1 Gal Activator.

 |Technical Specifications||Surfacing Primer||High Build Primer|

 |Usage||For overcoating, color matching, and improving adhesion||For improving adhesion of topcoats, and filling pinholing and other minor surface defects.|

 |Number of Coats||1-3||1-3|

 |Film Thickness (per Coat)||3-4 mils wet||3-4 mils wet|

 |Pot Life (@ 72°F)||8 hours||8 hours|

 |Dry to Sand (<4 mils)||4-16 hours at 72°F||4-16 hours at 72°F|

 |4 mils)||16 -24 hours at 72°F||16 -24 hours at 72°F|